 i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: ii.

-ii.
 Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.

-Specify the entity:

-Case Management Agencies (CMAs) are responsible for performing level of care evaluations and reevaluations.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: consibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are bringed (select one): ] Directly by the Medicaid agency ] By the operating agency specified in Appendix A ] By a government agency under contract with the Medicaid agency.
+Specify the entity: Case Management Agencies (CMAs) are responsible for performing level of care evaluations and reevaluations.
 The Dept. contracts annually with 24 Case Management Agencies (CMAs) serving 24 districts throughout Colorado.
+Other Specify: